Hit Enter to Search or X to close

 Moreover, this keyword classification framework does not take into account the overlap of intentions.
 Most of the time, we categorize a keyword without checking the results in Google to validate the true category this keyword should be placed in.
 An SEO strategist looks at keywords in the hundreds or thousands and fills in a column with Transactional, Informational, or Navigation.
 In short, the keyword classification process must evolve.
 That's for sure.

 So how do you measure search intent more usefully and reliably?
 I think it's more helpful to rank search intent in a way that closely aligns with the characteristics of the Search Engine Results Pages (SERP).
+Writing content with search intent in mind leads to high-quality content that ranks because it takes into account the type of content that should be produced along with what it should contain.
+Here are different elements you should consider when building content:

 1. Search Intent

-Search intent is one of the most common types of results.
 These are usually search phrases that generate results like Wikipedia pages, definition boxes, examples of academic work, blog or feature articles, and other SERP features that suggest to users answers to or ideas on a topic that they are looking for.

 2. Question / Answer Intent